Migration Skill Assessment (MSA) Booklet for Engineers Australia

 Engineers Australia's MSA Booklet for Engineers is a well-defined pathway that guides engineers on how to score high and positively on their skill assessment test.
 Before applying for a skill assessment, you should read this booklet.
-The booklet covers everything from the application fee to the RPL and CDR preparation steps.
+The booklet covers everything from the application fee to the RPL Report and CDR Report preparation steps.

 Sections of Migration Skill Assessment Booklet

 The MSA booklet is divided into sections, and each section contains important information.
 They are listed below:

 1. Section A

 This section describes how EA leads the skill assessment procedure, beginning with the fee, requirements, online process, assessment method, and evaluation result.
 It also explains how an applicant can request that their application be re-reviewed if they are dissatisfied with the results.

 This section contains information on how to choose a path for your skills evaluation procedure.

 3. Section C

 This section explains in detail how to create the CDR report.
 It also contains summary statement samples for Professional Engineers, Engineering Technologists, Engineering Associates, and Engineering Managers in each of the Engineers professional groups.
 It also includes detailed information on the skills needed for each of these jobs.
 It also includes a list of ANZSCO (Australia New Zealand Standard Classification of Jobs) occupations chosen by Engineers Australia.
 Furthermore, the booklet states that if an applicant is dissatisfied with the results, he or she may request that their application be re-examined.